-In the case of deposits, this is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
-Neither the Authority nor the discretely presented component units have a deposit policy for custodial credit risk.
-As of December 31, 2012, bank and money market balances in the amount of \$5,292,815 were exposed to custodial credit risk.
+In the case of deposits and money market accounts, this is the risk that in the event of a bank failure, the Authority's funds may not be returned to it.
+As of December 31, 2014, deposits and money market funds totaling \$5,180,076 were fully secured by the FDIC, SIPC and pledged securities.